zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 ## Introduction

-As we have seen in the [previous tutorial](enable-logging-in-a-zio-application.md), ZIO has variety of built-in logging facilities.
+As we have seen in the [previous tutorial](enable-logging-in-a-zio-application.md), ZIO has a variety of built-in logging facilities.
 Also, it has a default logger that can be used to print log messages to the console.
-When we go to production, we may want to use a different logger with customized configuration.
-For example, we may want to log to a file, or to a database instead of the console.
+When we go to production, we may want to use a different logger with a customized configuration.
+For example, we may want to log to a file or a database instead of the console.

 In this tutorial, we are going to see how we can create a custom logger for a ZIO application.

 ## Running the Examples